Our Diary: How We Frequently Travel from Dubrovnik to Rome and Florence

 • Any tools you always use (Rome2Rio, Omio, airline apps, etc.)

-• Traveling this route frequently has taught us a lot — sometimes the hard way!
-One big lesson: always leave plenty of time between connections.
 We’ve missed trains or scrambled through airports more times than we care to admit, especially when flights are delayed or trains get crowded.
 Now, we build in buffer time so we can relax instead of rushing.

 Booking tickets early is another game-changer.
 We used to wait until the last minute, only to pay more or miss out on the best seats.
-Nowadays, we use apps like Rome2Rio and Omio to compare routes and prices, and always book flights and trains a few weeks ahead if possible.
+Nowadays, we use apps like Omio to compare routes and prices, and always book flights and trains a few weeks ahead if possible.

 Also, keep your airline and train apps handy.
 Mobile tickets and real-time updates have saved us more than once when plans changed unexpectedly.